stephasaurusRex/learn-github-api-pages/README.md

 ### Dependency map

-You can generate a map of all dependencies, this can be very usefull when trying to identify a library causing bloat to the application.
+You can generate a map of all dependencies, this can be very useful when trying to identify a library causing bloat to the application.
 After building your application you can generate a map, by running: